ajaysourcedigital/marketplace-admin/README.md

 # Releasing new versions

+You can upgrade your app and release a new versions.
+You can also revert back to previous versions/release.
 Creating new releases for your application is a breeze!
 Once your application is approved, you'll automatically get your first release.

 > Your app will be available here: https://apps.sourcesync.io/your-app-id-here

 Our platform includes a simple and slick updates API that you can hook into to take care of your Ci/CD process.
 Users of your app can even automatically get notified about and read the latest updates about your app without any coding!
+Make sure in `packages.json[sourcesync.support]`, you add a correct email.
+> It may take upto 10 minutes for your application to become live.

-## Creating an update
+### Creating an update

-Just POST to our [updates api](http://localhost:1337/documentation#/Updates/post_updates) like so
+Just POST to our [updates api](https://api.sourcesync.io/documentation#/Updates/post_updates) like so
 ```
 POST https://api.sourceysnc.io/updates
 headers: {